OlecThunder/TC_Angular_homework_setup/README.md

 Refernce to API documentation: https://developers.themoviedb.org/3/getting-started/introduction To get your own API key, you need to simply authorize on https://www.themoviedb.org/ and then go to settings -> API tab and generate you api_key

+NOTE!: If you have some issues with given API you are free to use any API you like or don't use API at all.
+But it would be great if you add some asynchronous logit, just to show that you can work with rxjs and http module.

+Good luck & have fun